nomadbsd/NomadBSD/README.md

 image, or a Mac image set `ARCH=i386` or `ARCH=mac` accordingly in `build.cfg`.
 ARCH can also be defined via the `-a` option.

+NomadBSD can be build with UFS (default), and ZFS as file system.
+The file system can be defined via `FILESYSTEM` in `build.cfg`.

 ~~~ csh
 # ./build all
 ~~~